Read about the City's provisions for the temporary placement and installation of election signs.

 Penalties for non-compliance

-It is the sole responsibility of each Candidate and/or their Political Party to comply with the above noted requirements.
+It is the sole responsibility of each candidate and/or their political party to comply with the above noted requirements.
 Penalties for non-compliance include the issuance of fine(s) to the candidate and/or the property owner hosting the sign.
 In addition, the City reserves the right to remove any signs that do not comply with the City bylaw.

-Any election sign that is not removed by 11:59 p.m. on November 2, 2024 (14 days following the October 19, 2024 election) will be removed by the City and promptly disposed of.
-The City’s full costs associated with sign removal and disposal in this regard will be charged to the Candidate and/or to their Political Party and/or the property owner hosting the sign.
+Any election sign that is not removed by 11:59pm on May 12, 2025 (14 days following the April 28, 2025 election) will be removed and disposed of by the City, with all related costs charged to the responsible party (the candidate, their political party and/or the property owner hosting the sign).

 Removal of signs following the election

-The City supports the recycling of election sign materials, and as such has partnered with Metro Vancouver to accept these materials at no cost.
+The City supports recycling of election sign materials, and has partnered with Metro Vancouver to accept these materials at no cost.
 Various components of the signs including clean wood, plastic (including coroplast), and metals can be dropped off at the Central Surrey Recycling and Waste Centre located at 6711 – 154 Street.

 City contacts